joseluisgomes/joseluisgomes/README.md

 ### Hi 👋, I'm José Luís Gomes
 ## Hello!
 I'm José Luís and I'm a engineer student at Universidade do Minho.
 More precisely I'm studing *Engenharia de Telecomunicações e Informática*.
-I started my programming journey on my 1st year of college (2019).
-Back in the day  I bought a **C** language book and after that I started to explore new languages.
 Currently I'm working on my Java skills with the help of **Effective Java** book from Joshua Block.

 ## 📫 Connect with me